DIAGNijmegen/node21/algorithms/noduledetection/README.md

 ### Running the container in multiple phases:
-A selection of NODE21 algorithms will be chosen based on performance and diversity of methodology for further experimentation and inclusion in a peer-reviewed article.
+A selection of NODE21 algorithms will be chosen, based on performance and diversity of methodology, for further experimentation and inclusion in a peer-reviewed article.
 The owners of these algorithms (maximum 3 per algorithm) will be co-authors on this publication.
 For this reason, we request that the container submissions to NODE21 detection track should implement training functionality as well as testing.
 This should be implemented in the [*train*](https://github.com/DIAGNijmegen/node21/blob/main/algorithms/noduledetection/process.py#L90) function